etorreborre/registry/doc/applications.md

 ### Resources

 For example the constructor for the `Database` returns an `IO Database`.
-This is problematic for the registry resolution algorithm because the `BookingRepository.new` function requires a `Database` not an `IO Database`.
+This is problematic for the registry resolution algorithm because the `newBookingRepository` function requires a `Database` not an `IO Database`.
 What can we do?
 The simplest thing is to actually "lift" everything into the same `IO` monad using some variations of the `val` and `fun` combinators:

  - `valTo @m`    lifts a value `a` into `m a`
  - `funTo @m`    lifts a function `a -> b -> c -> ... -> o` into `m a -> m b -> m c -> ... -> m o`